Six Great Back Road DrivesDecember 2020

 - South of Haines City, Road 27 is a great road to take when you’re heading south.
 It slips past wonderful small towns like Lake Placid and by Sebring and Lake Wales — true Old Florida towns.

-Even when gas is expensive, you should spend the time and money to take the best road trip in Florida that you can.
+Even when gas is expensive, you should spend the time and money to make the best road trip in Florida that you can.
 It’s an investment that will more than repay you.